reav4nn/reavann-site/README.md

-Project: Reavann Parallax Site (static)
+﻿Project: Reavann Parallax Site (static)

 Overview
 - Converted from PHP to a static site (HTML/CSS/JS) without changing the visual design, layout, or content.